Egyptian Stela Fragment

 The name and title of the wife are “Redu-ihu.

-The figure itself is in low relief but set within a sunken area shaped around the image, so that the relief never rises beyond the original flat surface.
-This method minimises the work removing the background while allowing standard relief modelling.
+The figure itself is in low relief but set within a sunken area shaped round the image so that the relief never rises beyond the original flat surface.
+This method minimizes the work removing the background while allowing standard relief modeling.

 - Title: Egyptian Stela Fragment